Walled City of Lahore: Royal baths

 The Shahi Hammam is known for its extensive collection of Mughal frescoes.

 The Shahi Hammam ("Royal Baths"), is a Persian-style bath which was built in 1635 C.E. during the reign of Emperor Shah Jahan.
 The Shahi Hammam is noted for its extensive embellishment with Mughal-era frescoes that have recently been restored.
 The baths were built to serve as a waqf, or endowment, for the maintenance of the Wazir Khan Mosque.

 No longer used as a hammam, the baths were restored between 2013 and 2015 by the Aga Khan Trust for Culture and the Walled City of Lahore Authority.
 The restoration project was given an Award of Merit by UNESCO in 2016 for the hammam's successful conservation which returned it to its "former prominence."

 Hazuri Bagh Baradari

 The Hazuri Bagh Baradari is a baradari of white marble located in the Hazuri Bagh quadrangle, which forms the space between the Alamgiri Gate of the Lahore Fort, and the Badshahi Mosque.
 It was built by Maharaja Ranjit Singh, Sikh ruler of Punjab in 1818.
 The pavilion consisted of two storeys until it was damaged by lightning in 1932.

 Fort Road Food Street

-Outlets on the Fort Road Food Street specialize in Lahori cuisine.
+Outlets on the Fort Road Food Street specialise in Lahori cuisine.